How To Create a Company One Pager

 Why do I need it?

 2. Identify potholes.
 If there’s a section of the template you’re not sure how to answer or sparks debate among internal teammates, then this is where you might begin work.
-Completing the one-pager will help highlight what’s missing in your business plan and what needs closer consideration or revision.
-You can check out our Business Model Canvas examples to capture your business plan in a lean one-page diagram.
+Completing the one page summary will help highlight what’s missing in your business plan and what needs closer consideration or revision.
+You can check out our Business Model Canvas examples to capture your business plan in a lean one page diagram.

 3. Focus decision-making.
 When sales or marketing teams talk to consumers and when designers build features, they can turn to the one pager for confirmation that their work is supporting the company’s core values and goals.

 Now it’s your turn.

-Here are some tips and tricks for filling in the One-Pager template.
+Here are some tips and tricks for filling in the One Page Summary template.

 What’s in a name?
 For a young company your name is often your first impression with a potential consumer or investor, so it’s important to make sure your name is thoughtfully considered and speaks to your product, service or philosophy.
 Here are some tips to get you thinking about strong company titles:

 1. Consider the 5-10 rule.
 “Great companies throughout history had 5 to 10 letters in their name, at least one hard consonant, and many had a repeating letter,” notes entrepreneur and startup consultant Peter Gasca.

 2. Say it out loud.
 There’s a running joke on the TV sitcom 30 Rock that Jenna, one of the characters, stars in a film called “The Rural Juror.”
 On paper, the name is clear and comprehensible, but when spoken out loud, no one has any idea what she’s saying.
 Make sure your name not only works on paper but also spoken aloud.